gamesbook/pyprototypr/docs/additional_concepts.rst

 -  third.

-A column in a spreadsheet can be thought of as such a vertical list (but you would not usually use an “and”!)
+A column in a spreadsheet can be thought of as such a vertical list (but you would not usually use an “and” in it!)

 Lists in **pyprototypr** are written in a similar way but they need to be identified by wrapping them at their start and end by the use of